tommyettinger/colorful-gdx/README.md

 ## Samples

-These all show YCwCmA changes.
+These all show YCwCm changes.

 Tinting with gray as the color causes no change to the original image.
 ![Tinting with gray](https://i.imgur.com/1Nq43hx.png)